-U.S. Generally Accepted Accounting Principles for governmental entities require the Association to classify its net assets in three categories as follows.
+U.S. Generally Accepted Accounting Principles ("GAAP") for governmental entities require the Association to classify its net assets in three categories as follows.

-- The category "invested in capital assets, net of related debt" represents amounts invested in capital assets, less accumulated depreciation and amortization on those assets, less any liabilities (including Bonds payable) that are attributable to the construction, acquisition, or improvement of those assets, plus other adjustments required by U.S. Generally Accepted Accounting Principles for governmental entities.
-At December 31, 2008, the balance of this category of net assets was a deficit of \$57,079,587, a further deterioration of \$5,363,680 from the 2007 deficit.
-The 2007 balance of this category of net assets was a deficit of \$51,715,907, a deterioration of \$10,866,711 from the 2006 deficit. - The category "restricted net assets" represents the portion of net assets with attached constraints on the use of the assets.
+• The category "invested in capital assets, net of related debt" represents amounts invested in capital assets, less accumulated depreciation and amortization on those assets, less any liabilities (including Bonds payable) that are attributable to the construction, acquisition, or improvement of those assets, plus other adjustments required by U.S. Generally Accepted Accounting Principles for governmental entities.
+At December 31, 2009, the balance of this category of net assets was a deficit of \$55,505,123, a decrease of \$1,574,464 from the 2008 deficit.
+The 2009 decrease in this category of net assets does not represent an improvement in the Association's financial position; rather, it was caused by certain reclassifications of amounts between the various net asset categories that are required by U.S. Generally Accepted Accounting Principles for governmental entities.
+The 2008 balance of this category of net assets was a deficit of \$57,079,587, a deterioration of \$5,363,680 from the 2007 deficit.

+- The category "restricted net assets" represents the portion of net assets with attached constraints on the use of the assets.
 The constraints are externally imposed by such means or parties as debt covenants, laws, enabling legislation or creditors.
 The restricted assets in this category are offset by any related liabilities.
-At December 31, 2008, the Association's restricted net assets consisted of \$7,514,277 of net assets restricted for debt service.
-This balance represented an increase of \$1,236,612 over the 2007 balance of net assets restricted for debt service.
-The Association's 2007 restricted net assets consisted of two subcategories net assets restricted for debt service and net assets restricted for construction of the Southern Connector.
-The Association's 2007 net assets restricted for debt service increased by \$5,531,106 to \$6,277,665.
-The Association's 2007 net assets restricted for construction of the Southern Connector decreased to \$28 from its balance of \$9,302 in 2006.
-The 2008 and 2007 increases in net assets restricted for debt service were significantly greater than those in prior years because, beginning in January 2008, the Association's debt service payments included both principal reductions as well as interest.
+However, U.S. Generally Accepted Accounting Principles for governmental entities does not allow this category of net assets to be negative (a deficit).
+Instead, any negative amount is reported as a reduction of unrestricted net assets.
+At December 31, 2009, the Association reported no restricted net assets, and reclassified the excess of related liabilities over restricted assets to the "unrestricted net assets" category.
+This represented a decrease of \$7,514,277 from the 2008 balance of net assets restricted for debt service.
+The Association's 2008 net assets restricted for debt service was significantly greater than those in prior years because, beginning in January 2008, the Association's debt service payments included both principal reductions as well as interest.
 Debt service payments prior to January 2008 consisted of interest only. - The category "unrestricted net assets" represents the remainder of net assets those that can be used to finance daily operations and that have no constraints imposed.
-The balance of unrestricted net assets at December 31, 2008 was a deficit of \$101,555,483, while the 2007 deficit was \$83,526,398.
-The net deficit in this category increased \$18,029,085 in 2008 and \$15,169,994 in 2007, due primarily to certain reclassifications of negative balances of net assets required by U.S. Generally Accepted Accounting Principles for governmental entities.
-The 2008 and 2007 increases in the deficit represent deterioration of the Association's financial position.
+The balance of unrestricted net assets at December 31, 2009 was a deficit of \$117,797,503, while the 2008 deficit was \$101,555,483.
+The net deficit in this category increased \$16,242,020 in 2009 and \$18,029,085 in 2008, due primarily to certain reclassifications of negative balances of net assets required by U.S. Generally Accepted Accounting Principles for governmental entities.
+The 2009 and 2008 increases in the deficit represent deterioration of the Association's financial position.

-A discussion of the changes in the net deficit for years 2008 and 2007 is presented below.
+A discussion of the changes in the net deficit for years 2009 and 2008 is presented below.